suusanp/stealth-health/m3/Architechture.md

 [^9]: Centers for Disease Control and Prevention (CDC).
 "About Adult BMI."
 [Link to CDC BMI](https://www.cdc.gov/healthyweight/assessing/bmi/adult_bmi/index.html)
 [^10]: Mifflin, M.D., St Jeor, S.T., Hill, L.A., Scott, B.J., Daugherty, S.A., & Koh, Y.O.
 (1990).
 "A new predictive equation for resting energy expenditure in healthy individuals."
 The American Journal of Clinical Nutrition, 51(2), 241-247.
 [AJCN](https://academic.oup.com/ajcn/article-abstract/51/2/241/4695347)
 [^11]: Sally Edwards.
 "The Heart Rate Monitor Book."
 Offers an in-depth guide to understanding and using heart rate monitors for training.
+[^12]: Water Intake Formula: Based on general hydration guidelines from health organizations, such as the National Academies of Sciences, Engineering, and Medicine's recommendation on [Daily Water Intake](https://www.nap.edu/read/10925/chapter/1)